Main Introduction History Arthur

 2. On an island — Avalon

-3. In a mysterious land that may be in a lake and/or on an island — Maidenland
+3. In a mysterious land that may be in a lake and/or on an island — Maiden Land (Meide Lant)

 4. As described by Merlin: “within that lake is a rock, and therein is a fair place as any on earth, and richly beseen”